-The company is in the business of trading of rubber items such as conveyer belts and agro chemicals.
+The company is in the business of trading of Agro chemicals.

 Revenue from sale of goods is recognized at a point in time when control of the goods has transferred to the customer.
 This is generally when the goods are delivered to the customers and have been accepted by the customers at their premises and there is no unfulfilled obligation that could affect customer's acceptance of the goods.
 Delivery occurs when the goods have been shipped to the specific location, the risks of obsolescence and loss have been transferred to the customer or the company has objective evidence that all criteria for acceptance have been satisfied.